 In addition, there are campus visits and sessions scheduled on Saturdays during the school year for all Upward Bound students and a summer non-residential component.

-The Upward Bound Programs serve students in grades 9–12 at Elgin, Larkin, Dundee-Crown, South Elgin, and Streamwood high schools.
+The Upward Bound Programs serve students in grades 9–12 at Elgin, Bartlett, Dundee-Crown, Larkin, South Elgin, and Streamwood high schools.
 These students must meet the following criteria:

 - Are a U.S. citizen or permanent resident.